 Federal Tax Credits for Home Improvements

 You can receive up to a 30% tax credit on qualified energy efficiency improvements to your home completed after January 1, 2023 and before December 31, 2032.
-The Energy property tax credit is capped at $1,200 annually for most improvements, though taxpayers are able to claim the $2,000 credit for heating and cooling system upgrades.
+The Energy Efficient Home Improvement tax credit is capped at $1,200 annually for most improvements, though taxpayers are able to claim the $2,000 credit for heating and cooling system upgrades, for a maximum of $3,200 per year.

 Eligible tax credits include: